Denis Ten

 Denis Yurievich Ten (Денис Юрьевич Тен; 13 June 1993 – 19 July 2018) was a Kazakhstani figure skater.
-He was the 2014 Olympic bronze medalist, a two-time World medalist (silver in 2013, bronze in 2015), the 2015 Four Continents champion, the 2017 Winter Universiade champion, and a five-time national champion of Kazakhstan.
+He was the 2014 Olympic bronze medalist, a two-time World medalist (silver in 2013, bronze in 2015), the 2015 Four Continents champion, and the 2017 Winter Universiade champion.

 Ten was the first skater from Kazakhstan to stand on the podium at the World Championships, Four Continents Championships, Asian Winter Games, and the Olympic Games.
 At the 2008–09 ISU Junior Grand Prix event in Belarus, he became the first skater from Kazakhstan to win an International Skating Union competition.
 His other accomplishments include qualifying two spots for his country in the men's event at the 2010 and 2014 Winter Olympics.

 Ten was the official ambassador for the Olympic Bidding Committee "Almaty 2022".
 He was a member of the Astana Presidential Sports Club and the political party "Nur Otan", which ruled the country since 1991.
 In 2013, he began producing his own ice show, "Denis Ten and Friends".
-In summer 2014, he announced his cooperation with All That Sports management company established by Yuna Kim.

 In July 2018, Ten was murdered in Almaty by two robbers who were attempting to steal his car mirrors.

 Early life

 Ten was born on 13 June 1993 in Almaty, Kazakhstan.
 He was a member of the Korean minority in Kazakhstan.
-His great-great-grandfather, Min Geung-ho, was a famous Korean independence fighter general during the time of the Korean Empire when Korea fought for independence from Japan.
+His great-great-grandfather, Min Geung-ho, was a Korean independence fighter general during the time of the Korean Empire when Korea fought for independence from Japan.

 Ten attended music school for five years and competed as part of a choir.
 In 2002, his team won the silver medal at the World Choir Games, held in Busan, South Korea.
 This was Ten's first trip to that country.
 He also tried taekwondo, karate, tennis, swimming and acrobatics.

 Ten moved with his mother to Moscow, Russia, in 2004 while his father and older brother, Alexei, remained in Kazakhstan.
-Ten already spoke Russian—it is co-official in Kazakhstan and was Ten's first language.
 In 2010, he moved with his mother to the U.S. state of California.